parsa-k/Iot-Arduino/README.md

-# Arduino , Android , IoT , HTML
+# Arduino, Android, IoT, HTML
 In this project, we want to

 * monitor the patient's temperature,